 Every Christian must realize that following God and Jesus Christ is not always convenient.
 It will lead to difficulties and persecutions.
 If your Christian life is always smooth sailing, you better think twice whether you are really on the right track and on your way to eternal life or not.
 Because if you are not suffering, it is most probably that you are on the wrong boat.

 Life is expected to be hard and full of challenges.
 So it is only natural that we suffer during this lifetime.
-If we are going to suffer, then why not suffer for God?
+Among the life lessons from Potiphar’s wife is that, if we are going to suffer, then why not suffer for God?
 Why not give our suffering a worthy reason and cause?
 Why not suffer for living the life God has called us to live?

 Though our Christian walk may be tough, we can all be assured that our reward is all worth it.
 So just keep the faith.
 God will see us through!

 Lesson no. 2: God will make all things work together for good

 The life of Joseph might have begun with the wrong note.
 He was loved by his father so much – something he has no control of – to the point that his brothers resented him.
 Because of this, his brothers sold him and was brought to a foreign and unfamiliar land.
 After about 11 years of faithful service to Potiphar, he was rewarded with imprisonment.